ovcharovvladimir/Prysm/k8s/README.md

 TODO: This process is currently manual and needs to be improved!

-Using the private key above and the deployVRC tool, deploy the validator registration contract.
+Using the private key above and the deployVRC tool, deploy the voter registration contract.

 ```bash